-NOTE:If credit is awarded for this category, the point total would increase to 41 but the reduction in land assessed value for the portion enrolled would remain at 90%.
+NOTE: If credit is awarded for this category, the point totals would increase to 38 and 23 and the reduction in land assessed value for the portion enrolled would increase to 90% and 80% respectively.
 An approved forest stewardship plan provides flexibility to allow forestry activities to occur in the participating open space area.